 Training, qualifications & experience

-My experience includes nearly 20 years counselling as a volunteer in several different organisations supporting people who have experience loss and/or trauma, over 7 years experience in primary care in the NHS offering CBT for depression, anxiety disorders and trauma, and recently, over three years in secondary care offering CBT or EMDR for people with severe and complex psychological difficulties.
+My experience includes over 20 years counselling as a volunteer in several different organisations supporting people who have experience loss and/or trauma, over 7 years experience in primary care in the NHS offering CBT for depression, anxiety disorders and trauma, and recently, over three years in secondary care offering CBT or EMDR for people with severe and complex psychological difficulties.

 My formal training and qualifications are: